The completed wall from a distance

 “The wall design was a challenge as we were striving to find the right balance between appearance and functionality - the goal was to create appearance matching the impressive building architecture while designing wall topology that offers supreme climbing experience,” says Vasil Sharlanov who worked on the design.

 Currently Vasil is the head of sales at Walltopia.
 He’s also a talented architect and was previously Head of design at the company for over 5 years.
 When the CopenHill project started he was still in the design department and was leading the team on our side.
-Vasil worked along with the building architect and passed through many concepts until they developed one that meets the aforementioned requirements.
+Vasil worked along with the building architect and the local climbing community who have been involved throughout the whole process giving vital input for the wall design.
+We passed through many concepts until we managed to developed one that meets the aforementioned requirements.

-“The building itself is designed by Bjarke Ingels and his architectural company BIG after winning an architectural design competition.
+“The building itself is designed by Bjarke Ingels and his architectural company BIG after winning an architectural design competition ordered by Amager Bakke Foundation.
 Bjarke is known a great visionary in architecture and this can certainly be seen in the unusual design of the Amager Power Plant (CopenHill).
 One of his initial ideas was to introduce climbing on the building facade and thus add more urban activities.
 Since this is quite a prominent and visible part of the building (you can see it all the way from the famous Little Mermaid statue in downtown Copenhagen), it was very important to make it right.
 When the power plant went under construction, the owners of the building, Amager, started a tender competition where all major climbing wall suppliers were invited.
-In addition to keeping everything in a preset budget, it was quite important to follow all design requirements from BIG, create a great features for climbing and also propose a working solution of how to actually build it, because it was never done before at this scale,“ Vasil adds.
+In addition to keeping everything in a preset budget, it was quite important to follow all design requirements from BIG and the danish climbing community to create great features for climbing and also propose a working solution of how to actually build it, because it was never done before at this scale,“ Vasil adds.

 From a technical point of view, it took a lot of effort, precision and attention to detail to perfectly match the raster of the building.